kubeagi/arcadia/README.md

 ## What is Arcadia?

-**Arcadia** is a one-stop enterprise-grade LLMOps platform that provides a unified interface for developers and operators to build, debug,deploy and manage AI agents with a orchestration engine(**RAG(Retrieval Augmented Generation)** and **LLM finetuning** has been supported).
+**Arcadia** is a all-in-one enterprise-grade LLMOps platform that provides a unified interface for developers and operators to build, debug,deploy and manage AI agents with a orchestration engine(**RAG(Retrieval Augmented Generation)** and **LLM finetuning** has been supported).

 ## Features